thcasey3/lrengine/docs/_sources/index.rst.txt

 ===================
 |pypi| |GitHub| |IssuesTracker| |linkedin|

-lrengine is an open-source Python package for correlating dates and specific language patterns within file and folder names with eachother and with outputs of a user supplied function.
+**lrengine** is an open-source Python package for correlating dates and specific language patterns within file and folder names with each other and with outputs of user-supplied functions.

 Features
 ========